 Life would change for Mt.
 Vernon’s Italian immigrants, however.
 Over the course of a generation, the community gained seats on the school board and eventually came to dominate city government.

 Unsurprisingly, the black community remained powerless.
 Before the Great Migration, about 1,000 black students attended the public schools.
 Yet “the Negro situation” was pronounced enough to draw the attention of the State Commissioner of Education.

 The commissioner and several state senators saw that Holmes had taken his cue from the board of education, which sanctioned inferior facilities in black neighborhoods.
 And they wondered why black teachers were employed only in classes where white students constituted a very small minority.

-“Many white persons would move from the neighborhood of any Mount Vernon school in which a Negro teacher had a position and realty values would depreciate,” Dr. Holmes told a legislative hearing, according to the New York Times.
+“Many white persons would move from the neighborhood of any Mount Vernon school in which a Negro teacher had a position, and realty values would depreciate,” Dr. Holmes told a state legislative hearing, according to the New York Times.